hrothwell/about/personal/README.md

   - FFVII Rebirth (100% almost killed me though)
   - Dead as Disco (demo)
   - Tekken 8 (although the current state is a little... yeahh...)
+  - Hollow Knight + Silksong
 - Rock climbing
   - used to be a climbing guide while in college
   - have recently been climbing less and focusing on other hobbies but still getting out on weekends here and there

 # Indie Game Dev
-- working on a small indie game using the Godot engine, more to come soon hopefully
+- working on a small indie games using the Godot engine

 # Links